manusrn/Docker-Download-ESA-Sentinel-Data/README.md

 `$docker run -d -p $port_on_host:$port_on container $IMAGE_NAME`

-*ex : docker run -d -p 8888:80 ubuntu-w-Anaconda-sentinelsat-and-sen2cor*
+*ex : `docker run -d -p 8888:80 download-ESA-Sentinel-Data`*

 ## To link  repository on the host to a repository inside the container (with good permissions):

 Add to the previous line : `-v /path_on_host:/path_in_container`

-*ex :  docker run -p 8888:80 -v /c/Users/doc:/media/products  ubuntu-w-Anaconda-sentinelsat-and-sen2cor*
+*ex :  `docker run -p 8888:80 -v /c/Users/doc:/media/products  download-ESA-Sentinel-Data`*

 If one of the repostories doesn't exist, it will be created.
 Otherwise, everything inside host repository will be accessible in container repository, and vice-versa.